WICG/attribution-reporting-api/aggregate_key_discovery.md

 - **precision** is the proportion of buckets with true user contributions in the final output.
 - **recall** is the proportion of buckets with true user contributions that are correctly reported in the output (i.e. not dropped during thresholding) among all buckets with user contribution.

 Both higher precision and higher recall are better, but they are inversely related.
-Adtech can set thresholds for balancing accuracy/recall with each query.
+Ad tech can set thresholds for balancing precision/recall with each query.
 By default the threshold is set to a value that provides 100% precision (`L1 + L1/epsilon*ln(1/delta)`) though at that threshold value recall may be low, as the threshold is set to a relatively high value.
 Assuming the values of epsilon=10, delta=10^-8, and L1=2^16, then the threshold will be 186257 (2.84*L1) and expected recall will be ~82% for a [sample ads dataset](https://ailab.criteo.com/criteo-sponsored-search-conversion-log-dataset).

 ## Threshold selection

 We intend to publish a tool which demonstrates the impact of threshold selection for precision/recall tradeoff.
-With this tool, we intend for adtechs to be able to:
+With this tool, we intend for ad techs to be able to:

 * Explore the impact of threshold on various values of the key-mask, epsilon, and delta with simulated datasets.
-* Find the threshold level that satisfies adtech’s expectations.
+* Find threshold values that satisfy their expectations.
 * Learn the estimated output size for user-defined settings.